jam-duna/jamduna/README.md

 ## Disclosures

+No one on our team viewed any other team's JAM implementations code, but we wish to summarize our interactions with other teams for completeness.

 Our interactions with fellow teams concerning implementation are:
-* Public [JAM Telegram room](https://t.me/jamtestnet) wherein many JAM Implementers are sharing published blocks/state transitions and Discord room;  A few conversations with Jason @ JavaJAM to review how to participate in a [tiny testnet](https://github.com/jam-duna/jamtestnet/issues/69)
+* Public [JAM Telegram room](https://t.me/jamtestnet) wherein many JAM Implementers are sharing published blocks/state transitions and Discord room;  A few conversations with Jason @ JavaJAM to review how to participate in a [tiny testnet](https://github.com/jam-duna/jamtestnet/issues/69); The #implementers room in the JAM DAO discord.
-* Public [JAM DUNA JAM Testnet repo](https://github.com/jam-duna/jamtestnet/releases) on resolving discrepancies on published blocks/state_transitions/state_snapshot
+* Public [JAM DUNA JAM Testnet repo](https://github.com/jam-duna/jamtestnet/releases) on resolving discrepancies on published blocks/state_transitions/state_snapshot in the GP 0.5.x to 0.6.x series.
+This was enormously valuable to fix interpretation issues.
 * [JAM0 event at Devcon 7, sponsored by Colorful Notion](https://forum.polkadot.network/t/jam0-jam-implementers-meetup-sub0-devcon-7-bangkok-nov-11-nov-16-2024/10866)
+* We built many services using a fork of koute/polkavm [here](https://github.com/colorfulnotion/)
-* Public conversations with @koute concerning using polkatool over github to build our first services (see [here](https://forum.polkadot.network/t/building-jam-services-in-rust/10161))
+* Public conversations with @koute concerning using polkatool over github to build our first services (see [here](https://forum.polkadot.network/t/building-jam-services-in-rust/10161)) and a few private DMs concerning toolchain usage and in-person discussion in May concerning CoreEVM service development
+* Many critically helpful public conversations with Polkajam team leads (Dave Emett, davxy, koute) in Let's JAM.
+* Generative AI usage restricted to: learning how to FFI into Rust (bandersnatch + bls + erasure coding package), in-line documentation + PR summary and basic debugging (eg fmt.Printf auto generation), learning about QUIC+X86 opcodes, building fuzzer tests.